Online Course Certificates: What They Are, Benefits, & Examples

 - It gives them proof that they did the work: your students take your course for a reason.
 Maybe it’s to help them get a new job, promotion, or start a new career.
 Giving them a certificate gives them the proof they need to show others.

 - It rewards their commitment: we’re all human, and we all yearn for recognition.
 We want to feel like we’re being noticed for the hard work we put in.
-An online course certificate helps you show your students that you have noticed their commitment.
-It rewards them for it.
+An online course certificate rewards your students for their commitment.
 This alone breeds huge amounts of trust.

 - It helps validate their progress: your course may provide more than one certificate or reward.
 You may give them to your students at multiple stages throughout your course.
 This helps validate the progress they’re making, keeping their motivation high, and their focus on the next steps.

 This isn’t just about you.
-Your students play a vital role in your courses, and a certificate can impact them in many ways (whether it’s accredited or not).
+Your students play a vital role in your courses, and a certificate can impact them in many ways.

 Is it Important to Get Accreditation?

-We’ve mentioned this a few times, and how your online course certificate may or may not be accredited.
+We’ve mentioned that your online course certificate may or may not be accredited.

 What does it mean, exactly?